korekontrol/docker-base-wheezy/README.md

-docker-base
+docker-base-wheezy
 ===========

-Base Image for Docker.
+Base Image based on Debian Wheezy for Docker.
 It includes:

 * `supervisord`
 * Locale fixes